ymallavarapu7/timesheet/docs/USER_GUIDE.md

 # TimesheetIQ — User Guide

-This guide covers every role and workflow in the platform.
+This guide outlines all roles and workflows within the platform.
+The instructions provided are intended for running the application on a local machine.
+For deployment, the setup should be adjusted based on your specific infrastructure.

 ---